 Located on the second floor of the LARC, the library’s Media and Gaming Lab offers a place for students to bring their visions into focus.
 The Lab is equipped with software and technology to enable students to succeed in a wide range of technological endeavors, honing skills and knowledge from their coursework into the tools of success beyond the classroom.
 To learn more about the Media and Gaming Lab, browse our About Us page, or check out our Software and Technology page for information on the services and offerings available in the MGL.

 For any questions or inquiries, please contact our media and gaming librarian: Michael Fetters.

 What to Do at the Media and Gaming Lab

 The Media and Gaming Lab is an open facility where students, faculty, and staff at Lindenwood can come to complete a variety of media-related projects.
 We have a wide range of digital media software to meet your needs.
 Lindenwood University students and faculty can benefit from the many workspaces available and can reserve the recording studios using the online reservation form.
-These spaces include the main media lab, two audiovisual editing suites(located in 245 and the Archives) for individual or group media development work, a gaming lab equipped with PS4, PS5, Xbox One, Nintendo Switch and Oculus Rift VR stations, and the LARC theater, a completely authentic theater space designed to enhance video production projects and a unique location for special events on campus.
+These spaces include the main media lab, one audiovisual editing suite(located in the Archives) for individual or group media development work, an Immersive Reality and Game Hub equipped with PS4, PS5, Xbox One, Nintendo Switch and Oculus Rift / Quest VR stations, and the LARC theater, a completely authentic theater space designed to enhance video production projects and a unique location for special events on campus.

 We offer a wide range of equipment for checkout, including SD Card Readers, gaming headsets, Zoom audio recorder, Wacom drawing tablets, GoPro and 360 cameras, and even a Light Scribe pen.
 Stay up-to-date on our reservation and checkout policy to ensure you are eligible to check out equipment.